Balgari Dance Ensemble

 The Sumak Brass Band plays a mix of Macedonian, Bulgarian, Turkish, and Romani repertoire.
 It comprises some of the most active musicians on the Montreal world music scene, including Ariane Morin (saxophone), who regularly travels to Plovdiv and Istanbul to study with renowned teachers.

 Tsonko Stoyanov was born in Yambol, Bulgaria.
-In 1983, he began dancing with the Tundzha folklore troupe in his native city.
+In 1983, he began dancing with the Tundzha Folk Ensemble in his native city.
 Over the course of years he became the group’s choreographer and completed professional training in artistic direction in Plovdiv.
-He moved to Montreal in 2002 where, since 2013, he has been choreographer and artistic director of the Ensemble Balgari.
+He moved to Montreal in 2002 and since then has been the choreographer and artistic consultant of the Ensemble Balgari.
 He also founded the dance club Trakia for youth who wish to learn the rudiments of the dance of their country of origin.

 Tsonko and his wife Galya are also known as caterers.
 They will offer Balkan culinary specialties during the BalkanFest dance party.